pierrepaleo/PDWT/README.md

 ### Running the example

 To run the test, you need a raw image in 32 bits floating point precision format.
-As PDWT was primarily written for data crunching, the I/O part is not addressed : the input and output of PDWT are float arrays.
+As PDWT was primarily written for data crunching, the I/O part is not addressed : the input and output of PDWT are float (or double, if compiled accordingly with `make libpdwtd.so`) arrays.

 If you have python and scipy installed, you can generate an image input file with